 Why Tree Removal is Too Dangerous to DIY

-Tree hazards can be hard to identify.
-The branches may look perfectly healthy, but they could be completely rotten and break with added weight on them.
-Some trees just aren’t safe to climb, so to avoid injury, professionals use specialized equipment to cut them down.
+The branches may look perfectly healthy from the outside, but they could be totally rotten inside and could snap with any additional weight.
+Some trees aren’t safe to climb, so to avoid injury, professionals use specialized equipment to cut them down.

-The tools used to remove trees can easily become a hazard if you’re not used to using them.
+The tools used to remove trees are powerful and can easily become a hazard if you are not trained on how to properly use them.
 Chain saws and hand saws can obviously inflict terrible harm, but so can ladders.
-People slip and fall from ladders every day, and one distraction or misstep could end in disaster.
-Certified arborists use these tools every day all year long and have specialized safety equipment to protect them.
+People slip and fall from ladders every day, and one distraction or misstep could end in serious injury or death.
+Certified arborists use these tools every day all year long and have specialized safety equipment to keep them protected.

 Trees don’t always fall where you expect them to